Psychology of childhood and youth

 It is planned for 85% of study hours to be devoted to online and multimedia material (with the remainder for student reflection and note taking offline.)

-As the module is all online, students will need to have ready access to a computer and to develop competence in ICT.
+Although there is a printed reader that accompanies the course, the module is designed for fully online study, and students will need to have ready access to a computer and to develop competence in ICT.
 Students will be encouraged to carry out a skills audit in the first week of the module.
 Those who lack knowledge of, or confidence in, ICT will be supported in acquiring the necessary skills.
 Students will be required to make use of module and qualification websites, which will provide a repository for teaching and learning.
 Online forums will also be available, to engage students, facilitate contact with peers, share ideas and enable group discussion.

 Students will begin each week by accessing an online study guide, located in the relevant week of the study planner, and listening to an introductory audio for each key theme.
-Students will then be directed to the corresponding chapter of an ebook, also located on the website, which will contain the core teaching text.
-While reading the ebook chapter, students will use the study guide to direct them through the various elements of the module, such as methods and skills work, the audio-visual material, the assessment materials and supplementary readings.
+Students will then be directed to the corresponding chapter, which will contain the core teaching text, and can be found online as well as in the module textbook.
+While reading the chapter, students will use the study guide to direct them through the various elements of the module, such as methods and skills work, the audio-visual material, the assessment materials and supplementary readings.
 All of these will be delivered via the website.

 There are no formal academic or experiential requirements to study this module.

 If you're not sure you're ready, talk to an adviser.

 This module will be delivered online and supplemented with a printed textbook.
 The materials for the module will combine an ebook with a range of online material, and many of these materials are available in a range of different formats for different electronic reading devices.

 The textbook chapters will comprise the core materials across the three key parts of the module (pre-school/early years, the middle years and adolescence).
 Each part will be divided into five of the chapters.